-You may now resume regular season matches/tournaments from the point of interruption on a future date as long as ALL coaches agree to do so.
-If all coaches don't agree, it must be replayed from the beginning.
+You may resume regular season matches/tournaments from the point of interruption on a future date if ALL coaches agree to do so.
+If all coaches do not agree, it must be replayed from the beginning.
 Previously, if a regular season contest could not be resumed the same day, the match/tournament HAD to be replayed from the beginning on a future date and any suspended play did not count.
 You now have the flexibility to resume play on a future date if all coaches are in agreement.